 Asbestosis

-Asbestosis is a chronic lung disease caused by exposure to asbestos fibers, leading to scarring and inflammation.
+Asbestosis is a chronic lung disease that develops as a result of exposure to asbestos fibers.
+It leads to scarring and inflammation.
 Asbestosis is prevalent in insulating, shipyard work, pipefitting and asbestos manufacturing.

 Pleural Effusions